-The EU Settlement Scheme has been fully open to the public since 30 March 2019.
-EU, other EEA and Swiss citizens can apply by 30 June 2021 if the UK leaves the EU with a deal, or by 31 December 2020 if the UK leaves without a deal.
+The EU Settlement Scheme has been fully open since 30 March 2019.
+EU, other EEA and Swiss citizens, and their family members, can apply until 30 June 2021 if the UK leaves the EU with a deal, or until 31 December 2020 if the UK leaves without a deal.

 What is the EU Settlement Scheme?

 The EU Settlement Scheme is a free Scheme which enables EEA and Swiss citizens resident in the UK, and their family members, to obtain the status they will require in order to live and work in the UK after 30 June 2021 (or after 31 December 2020 if there is a no deal exit).

 Applicants only need to complete three key steps – prove their identity, show that that they live in the UK, and declare any criminal convictions.

 It is designed to be as simple and straightforward as possible.
 For further information, click here.